Prevention and precancer

 Symptoms that indicate a high level of risk:

-• depressed state, emotional loss;
+• depression, emotional loss;

-• feeling of inability to live fully;
+• a feeling of inability to live a full life;

 • emotional emptiness or loss of meaning in life.

-Have you had such events?
+Have you had any such events?

 • Loss of a loved one